 Met Éireann issue weather warning with awful conditions to hit on Tuesday

-Met Éireann has placed ten counties under a Status Yellow wind and rain warning for much of Tuesday with a brutal Atlantiic weather system to hit Ireland.
+Met Éireann has placed ten counties under a Status Yellow wind and rain warning for much of Tuesday with a brutal Atlantlic weather system to hit Ireland.

 Clare, Cork, Kerry, Limerick, Waterford, Donegal, Galway, Leitrim, Mayo and Sligo were slapped with the warning on Monday morning in advance of the adverse conditions.
 The warning will be in place from 4am to 3pm on Tuesday, March 8.